kodadot/developers/developers/contributing/index.md

 ---
-title: How to Start Contributing to KodaDot
+title: How to start contributing?
 head:
   - - meta
     - name: description